mkanenobu/toolbox/README.md

 utilities

-This softwares are released under the MIT License, see LICENSE.txt.
+This scripts are released under the MIT License, see LICENSE.txt.